Alternatives

 Full comparison: Housecall Pro vs Jobber → · Jobber’s full pricing breakdown →

 When you’re running multiple crews, commercial contracts, and a back office that lives in reports, ServiceTitan is the step up: real-time job costing, enterprise dashboards, 70+ integrations.
-Pricing is quote-based and per-technician — ServiceTitan doesn’t publish a number, so budget for a sales conversation, not a checkout page.
+Pricing is quote-based and per-technician.
+ServiceTitan doesn’t publish a number, so budget for a sales conversation rather than a checkout page.

 Choose it over Housecall Pro when: the reporting and integrations you’re missing are costing you more than ServiceTitan’s (significant) price tag.